 WBG as Grant Agent for GPE Grants

-- Over 75% of GPE funds are executed by the World Bank in low-income countries.
-The WBG plays a key role in providing implementation support to the GPE Developing Country Partners’ governments during the implementation of project activities funded by GPE grants.
+- Over 70% of GPE funds are executed by the World Bank in low-income countries, representing a total $5.4 billion and 162 grants.
+The WBG plays a key role in providing implementation support to the GPE partner countries’ governments during the implementation of project activities funded by GPE grants.

 - By the end of 2017, the WBG supervised GPE projects in 29 countries and one region (comprising 4 countries), totaling US$1.6 billion, in addition to US$1.1 billion in IDA co-financing.